 On the New Zealanders' left, the 5th Armoured Division had also reached the Fiumicino against increasing resistance, but was driven back from its small bridgehead on 29 September.

 The V Corps was now struggling forward across the line of foothills farther inland, and making only somewhat slower progress.
 On the edge of the plain the 56th Division, which had been in action for three weeks without a break, paused on 22 September to regroup.
-Meanwhile the Gurkhas of Brigadier A. R. Barker’s Indian 43rd Brigade (Lorried) took the heavily mined and booby-trapped village of Santarcangelo on the Uso river, which was the key to a stop line running south-west to Montebello.
+Meanwhile the Gurkhas of Brigadier A. R. Barker’s Indian 43rd Brigade (Lorried) took the heavily mined and booby-trapped village of Santarcangelo on the Uso river, which was the key to a stop line running to the south-west toward Montebello.
 The 56th Division now relieved the 1st Armoured Division, and by 27 September reached the Fiumicino river on each side of Savignano, and by 29 September the eastern bank of the river in the plain had been cleared.
 The Germans were still holding out in the foothills south of Highway 9, however.